davisallan/ENSF607WebDev/Scrum/Sprint-3/team-retrospective/what-needs-improvement.md

 Three things that went wrong:
-1. We missed adding in a Save button
+1. rendering the state after reading from db, major issues there
-2. We missed adding in the grade attribute table for learning outcomes
+2. branch merge that "broke" the app, had to rewind the repo
-3. We missed adding in the grade breakdown to the final grade determination
+3. initially not able to query the backend properly due to schema issues